Why Computer Makes Buzzing Noise When Scrolling

 To troubleshoot this; try cleaning your touchpad or mouse and see if the buzzing will dissipate.

-A coil whine isn’t necessarily a problem, it is simply an electronic phenomenon when components vibrate at the exact frequency to produce the high-pitched whine.
+A coil whine when scrolling isn’t necessarily a problem, it is simply an electronic phenomenon when components vibrate at the exact frequency to produce the high-pitched whine.

 This noise may be more pronounced when the device is running at high speeds or when the processor is under heavy load.